-When it comes to coming to a country, you have to know that you are a guest.
+When it comes to visiting a country, you must remember that you are a guest.
 And many things that seem "normal" to us might not be so elsewhere.

 Coming across an article (which no longer exists, but the sentences in quotation marks are the "originals, spelling mistakes included) which succinctly described a list of things not to do in Thailand, I wanted to provide some clarification by adding my experience because I find that there are some inaccuracies.